Ken Casey: Murphys Boxing

 In 2015, Casey started the boxing promotion, Murphys Boxing.
 Casey has promoted various local fights in the Boston area which have also aired nationally on television.
 Danny O' Connor (ranked as one of the top 15 boxers in the world), Spike O'Sullivan, Logan McGuiness, Stephen Ormond and Michael McLaughlin currently fight for Casey's promotion.
 Casey said of his promotion "My grandfather was an avid boxing fan and an amateur boxer himself.
 He turned me onto the sport from about the age of three and the band has always had connections too.
 We have a song about John L. Sullivan (the bare-knuckle champion) and another one about Micky Ward (former WBU light-welterweight champion).
 But how I actually got into promoting was through my friend Danny O'Connor, who's a boxer from here.
 I was watching how hard it was for him – training in Texas, trying to sell tickets for his fights up here, he had a newborn baby and, like, how do you sell tickets when you're in Texas?
 I thought I'd just do some social media, promoting him to the Dropkicks fans, and the next thing you know is that five years later I'm immersed in boxing."

 Restaurants and bars

 Casey was the owner of a sports bar in the Back Bay neighborhood of Boston on Boylston Street near Fenway Park, called McGreevy's, dedicated to the memory of the founder of the Royal Rooters, "'Nuf Ced" Michael T. McGreevy.

 On August 19, 2020, Casey announced that McGreevy's would be closing down after 12 years due to the economic fallout of the COVID-19 pandemic.

 He was also part-owner (with Shawn Thornton and Tim Wakefield) of a Pembroke, Massachusetts restaurant called Turner's Yard, which closed in 2014.

-Casey announced in December 2019 that he would be opening another restaurant, Yellow Door Taqueria, in South End.
+Casey announced in December 2019 that he would be opening another restaurant, Yellow Door Taqueria, in Boston's South End.
 It opened in February 2020.